Old Town Scottsdale Real Estate Market Report — August 2026

 What Old Town Scottsdale Realty Specialists Do Differently

-Old Town Scottsdale realty specialists work at the building level, not the ZIP level.
-Before any offer, an Old Town Scottsdale realty specialist pulls two years of HOA financials, the most recent reserve study, any pending special assessments, current short-term-rental rules, lender condo-warrantability status, and recent in-building comps.
+A dedicated full-time agent/broker that specializes in Old Town Scottsdale works at the building level, not the ZIP level.
+Before any offer, an Old Town Scottsdale realty specialist pulls 2 years of HOA financials, the most recent reserve study, any pending special assessments, current short-term-rental rules, lender condo-warrantability status, and recent in-building comps.
 This building-level due diligence is the entire reason Old Town Scottsdale Real Estate transactions need a specialist rather than a generalist.
 The same condo plan can have wildly different actual transaction outcomes depending on which floor, which view, which HOA reserve position, and which short-term-rental rule applies.

 Update cadence: This Old Town Scottsdale AZ market report is rebuilt the moment new market data is released each month, typically between the 7th and the 10th.
 Reported figures reflect the most recent complete monthly cut available at publication.
 Figures presented as ranges reflect normal mid-month variation across data sources, so you always see realistic numbers … not cherry-picked ones.